popqq/Smart_Plant/docs/source/faq.rst

     but at the moment are not mounted on the e-paper displays I sell with the Smart Plant.
 However they can be acquired on Amazon and placed over the display.

-The brightness sensor seems to go into a kind of saturation already at low brightness.
-Is this a known and normal behaviour?
-    The standard sensor the SmartPlant includes is a 10k photoresistor (https://z3d9b7u8.stackpathcdn.com/pdf-down/G/L/5/GL5549_SENBA.pdf).
-    However, it can be replaced with another LDR or a photodiode more suited to your light conditions.
-Just make sure you can unsolder the LDR and solder your new sensor carefully without damaging the e-ink display.
+The illluminance sensor doesn't seem to present the right values.
+    Since the VEML7700 gains can be adjusted via software to optimize the illluminance measurement, please have a look at the `Adafruit's tutorial <https://learn.adafruit.com/adafruit-veml7700/adjusting-for-different-light-levels>`_.

 What is battery life on single charge?
     With the ESPHome configuration YAML, (10s working and e-paper update, and 1h on deep sleep mode) the expected battery life is around 40-50 days.